Crescentia cujete: Brazil

 Bowls made of calabash were used by Brazilians as utensils made to serve food, and the practice is still retained in some remote areas of Brazil (originally by populations of various ethnicities, origins and regions, but nowadays mainly by Native Americans).
 The fruit are also commonly used in Brazil as the resonator for the berimbau, the signature instrument of capoeira, a martial art/dance developed in Brazilian plantations by enslaved Africans.

 Colombia

 In Colombia, the dried fruit is halved and then partially filled with either stones, beads, seeds, broken glass or a combination and is then used to keep the rhythm in bullerengue music.
 The dried fruit are filled with certain seeds and a handle is made to make maracas in multiple Latin American countries (especially Colombia and Cuba).

 Berimbau, musical instrument in Brazil: The fruit functions as a resonator.

 Africa

 In Western and Southern Africa it is also used for decoration and musical instruments.
-Calabash bowls are also widely used by women working as artisanal gold miners, to 'pan for' & recover fine grains of gold.
+Calabash bowls are also widely used for gold panning.